LiteAVSDK/Player_Flutter/Flutter/docs/点播播放-EN.md

 </dx-tabs>

 ### Step 7.
 Stop the playback[](id:step7)
-**Remember to call the controller termination method** when stopping the playback, especially before the next call of `startPlay`.
+**Remember to call the controller termination method** when stopping the playback, especially before the next call of `startVodPlay`.
 This can prevent memory leak and screen flashing issues.
 ```dart
 @override
 void dispose() {